Planar Tur\'an Number of Double Stars: Planar Tur an number of S3,3

-Let the number of degree $4$ vertices in $G$ be at most 1.
+Let the number of degree $4$ vertices in $G$ be at most $1$.
 Let $A=\{x\}$ and $N(x)=\{x_1,x_2,x_3\}$.
-Let $d(x_i)=5$, $i\in[3]$.
-Considering that there is at most one degree 4 vertex in $G$ it is easy to find a degree $5$ vertex in $\cup_{i=1}^{3}N(x_i)$ such that all its $5$ neighbours are with degree 5.
-Moreover, the same property holds if one vertex in $N(x)$ be of degree 4.
-Let $v$ be a degree $5$ vertex in $G$ such that all its $5$ neighbouring vertices are of degree 5.
-Let $N(v)=\{x_1,x_2,x_3,x_4,x_5\}$ and a plane drawing of $G$ results a clockwise alignment $x_1,x_2,x_3,x_4,x_5$ about $v$.
-Since $G$ is an $S_{3,3}$-free graph, every $5$-$5$ edge in $G$ must be contained in at least 3 triangles.
-Thus an edge $x_1v$ must be contained in at least $3$ triangles.
-But this implies, $x_1$ must be adjacent with at least with one vertex in $\{x_3,x_4\}$.
+Let $d(x_i)=5$, for every $i\in\{1,2,3\}$.
+Considering that there is at most one degree $4$ vertex in $G$, it is easy to find a degree $5$ vertex in $\cup_{i=1}^{3}N(x_i)$, such that all its $5$ neighboring vertices are of degree $5$.
+Moreover, the same property holds if one vertex in $N(x)$ is of degree $4$.
+Let $v$ be a degree $5$ vertex in $G$, such that all its $5$ neighboring vertices are of degree $5$.
+Let $N(v)=\{x_1,x_2,x_3,x_4,x_5\}$, such that a plane drawing of $G$ results in a clockwise alignment of the vertices $x_1,x_2,x_3,x_4,x_5$ around $v$.
+Since $G$ is an $S_{3,3}$-free plane graph, every $5$-$5$ edge in $G$ must be contained in at least $3$ triangles.
+Thus, an edge $x_1v$ must be contained in at least $3$ triangles.
+This implies, $x_1$ must be adjacent to at least one vertex in $\{x_3,x_4\}$.
 Without loss of generality, assume $x_1$ and $x_3$ are adjacent.
-Then the $5$-$5$ edge $x_2v$ is contained in at most $2$ triangles, which results an $S_{3,3}$ in $G$ with $x_2v$ as the backbone.
+Then the $5$-$5$ edge $x_2v$ is contained in at most $2$ triangles, which results in an $S_{3,3}$ in $G$ with $x_2v$ as the backbone.